 What is required of Workshare Members?

 This work brings me (Kristen) so much joy, and I am very grateful to be farming.
-Sometimes I forget that this work doesn’t suite everyone, so it is important to to communicate well and set realistic expectations about farm work.
+Because farming can be hard work, it is important to communicate well and set realistic expectations.
 In order to successfully contribute to the farm’s triple bottom line, and to learn as much as possible from the experience, Workshare members need a willingness to:

 Work in all weather.
 Farm work requires strong backs and happy hearts.
 Farm conditions are typically hot and sweaty, but we also work in the wind and the rain.
 Our passive solar hoophouses heat up quickly in full sun.
 It’s kind of like Bikram Yoga!